AntonyThorpe/ssBootstrap3/README.md

 ## ToDo
-* Double check the Less files as these were quickly upgraded to Bootstrap 3.
+* Double check the Less files as these were quickly upgraded to Bootstrap 3.0
-* There's probably a better way to reference a file location in the Less files - `@import "../../../mysite/thirdparty/bower_components/bootstrap/less/variables.less";`
+* There's probably a better way to reference a file location in the Less files than `@import "../../../mysite/thirdparty/bower_components/bootstrap/less/variables.less";`
-* Having trouble with the Blog Module branch 0.6 (for 3.0.0 - 3.0.*).
-It is not playing nice.
+* Having trouble with the Blog Module
-* Test with Silverstripe 3.1.
-* Link to a demo site.
+* Link to a demo site

 ## Browser Support